-The Kh-101 / Kh-102 Raduga is relatively new line of conventional and nuclear capable air-launched cruise missiles (ALCM) developed and deployed by Russia.
+The Kh-101 / Kh-102 is a line of conventional and nuclear capable air-launched cruise missiles (ALCM) developed and deployed by Russia.
 A stealthy missile, the Kh-101/-102 is designed to defeat air defense systems by flying at low, terrain-hugging altitudes to avoid radar systems.
 The Kh-101 carries a conventional warhead, while the Kh-102 is believed to carry a 250 kt nuclear payload.

 Kh-101 / Kh-102 Development

 The Kh-101/-102 was developed as a long-range, standoff cruise missile to replace the aging Kh-55 and Kh-555 ALCMs.
 It travels on a low altitude flight path beneath infrared and radar systems, and its use of radar absorbing composite material makes the missile challenging to detect.1 Its accuracy is also believed to be quite high, employing the electronic GLONASS satellite navigation (the Russian equivalent to GPS) and TV terminal guidance.
 Soviet engineers began designing the Kh-101/-102 in the late 1980’s, and full scale development likely began in 1995.2 The Kh-101 achieved initial operating capability in August 2003, and entered service in 2012.3